Unity-UI-Extensions/com.unity.uiextensions/README.md

 If you wish to further support the Unity UI Extensions project itself, then you can either subsidise your downloads above, or using the links below.

-All funds go to support the project, no matter the amount.
-Donations in code are also extremely welcome.
+All funds go to support the project, no matter the amount. **Donations in code are also extremely welcome**

 | | |
 |---|---|